AlexS473/Spheres-Strings-and-Other-Things/README.md

 ### Known Bugs
 - The depth of the objects sometimes get mixed up where the rotation is done slowly.
 For example, the spheres seem to overlap, the frames cross each other.
+- The Shadows are mapped incorrectly, I think I didn't use the correct values for the look at matrix but I don't have enough time to fix it.

+### Isn't a bug, is a feature
+- The 'iceburg' is a little mountainous, so it seems to cast its own shadows.